bgnicht/LinkFinder/README.md

 # LinkFinder
-Find folders with a given tag using EWS
+Find folders with a given tag using EWS.
+Input information provided in .config file.